Is there a train strike in Leeds on Saturday July 30? How will services in Leeds be affected by Aslef strike?

-June 2022 saw three walkouts which caused severe disruption for events like Glastonbury Festival and this week will see two days of strikes from the RMT.
+June 2022 saw three walkouts which caused severe disruption for events like Glastonbury Festival and this weekend will see another strike from the ASLEF union.

-Here is everything you will need to know about travelling via train today as the RMT strike hits Leeds; such as when trains depart, how long is the strike scheduled to take place, what services will be affected and why the National Rail workers are striking.
+Here is everything you will need to know about travelling via train today as the ASLEF strike hits Leeds.

 When are the strikes scheduled to take place?

-Industrial action by the National Rail workers will take place on Wednesday July 27 and Saturday July 30.
+Industrial action by the National Rail workers will take place today Saturday July 30.

-Both days will see about 40,000 RMT union members walk out and will cause severe disruption for passengers across the UK.
+A total of 5,500 union members walk out and will cause disruption for passengers across the UK.

-Why are RMT union members and National Rail workers going on strike?
+Why are ASLEF union members and National Rail workers going on strike?

-Much like the strike action taking place in June 2022, the main motivation of the RMT strike is over pay issues and working conditions.
+Much like the strike action taking place in June 2022, the main motivation of the ASLEF strike is over pay issues and working conditions.